56quarters/tunic/doc/source/usage.rst

 out which deployments are the oldest, which particular deployment came before the 'current' one, etc.

-Below is an example of using the :func:`tunic.api.get_release_id` method to set up a new deployment.
+Below is an example of using the :func:`tunic.core.get_release_id` method to set up a new deployment.

 .. _`ISO 8601`: http://en.wikipedia.org/wiki/ISO_8601